 Federal income tax withholding will vary between individuals based on their wage/salary and how many exemptions they claim.
 Publication 15-T, Federal Income Tax Withholding Methods describes how to calculate federal income tax withholding using various prescribed methods (Wage Bracket Method vs. Percentage Method).

 In order to determine the federal income tax that should be withheld from an employee's pay, the employee must complete an IRS Form W-4.
-This form has been significantly revised in 2019 and 2020 due to changes in federal withholding and other federal tax laws.
 The IRS provides W-4 forms and instructions to assist employees with completing this required form.

 Practice Tip: Encourage all employees to submit updated W-4 forms each year.
 While employees are not required to update their Form W-4 on an annual basis, a reminder is helpful especially for those employees who have had changes in job classifications or marital status that may impact proper federal withholding .